tujuhre12/docling/tests/data/groundtruth/docling_v2/example_01.html.md

 - First item in unordered list
 - Second item in unordered list

+1. First item in ordered list
+2. Second item in ordered list

-- First item in ordered list
+42. First item in ordered list with start
-- Second item in ordered list
+43. Second item in ordered list with start